helm/helm/docs/charts_hooks.md

 Practically speaking, this means that if you create resources in a hook, you cannot rely upon `helm delete` to remove the resources.
-To destroy such resources, you need to write code to perform this operation in a `pre-delete` or `post-delete` hook.
+To destroy such resources, you need to either write code to perform this operation in a `pre-delete` or `post-delete` hook or add `"helm.sh/hook-delete-policy"` annotation to the hook template file.

 ## Writing a Hook